Polycystic Ovary Syndrome and its Effects on the Skin

 So whilst we can’t help your period related PCOS symptoms, we can help you feel more comfortable in your own, clearer, skin with our PCOS acne skincare routine.

-If you have any of the symptoms we’ve discussed, and they’re bothering you, then you could benefit from talking to your GP or other medical specialist.
+If you have any of the symptoms we’ve discussed, and they’re bothering you, then you could benefit from talking to your GP.
 They can refer you to a specialist doctor who can then diagnose PCOS or find another cause for your symptoms.

 Normally, PCOS is diagnosed via a combination of talking to your doctor about your symptoms, a series of blood tests and an ultrasound scan.